0xebfehat/ShadowPadAnalysisTools/code-scattering/README.md

 Search API call functions and debug automatically to get the API name with ida_dbg module.
 While runnign the scripts, an access violation dialog box like below pops up and kindly ignore.
 <img src="./resources/2.png" raw=true width=700>
-Once the script finishes, we need to take memory snapshot of onl loader segmetns to refelct the API name.
+Once the script finishes, we need to take memory snapshot of loader segments to refelct the API name.
 This approach consumes time and better approach needs to be considered.

 ## Ouput